openedx/open-edx-proposals/oeps/oep-0048-brand-customization.rst

 Today, MFEs hardcode the inclusion of the edx.org Paragon theme.
 Custom themes and branding are difficult to apply.
 Why is this the case?

-A key distinction between the MFEs edX has created and server-rendered pages is that MFEs are built, static applications.
+A key distinction between the MFEs created for Open edX and server-rendered pages is that MFEs are built, static applications.
 It may be better to think of MFEs as "web app generators" rather than web applications themselves.
 They are given a configuration as input and they output static html, javascript, and css that is then deployed to the web.

-Whereas a server application can read a configuration file when a user requests a page, an edX MFE does not.
+Whereas a server application can read a configuration file when a user requests a page, an Open edX MFE does not.
 A pipeline builds and deploys the MFE with a configuration.
 If the configuration changes, the pipeline must be rerun and the MFE redeployed.

 MFEs lack the kind configurability available in Open edX's server applications because edX does not share a common build and deploy system with the community.
 Work to create an MFE build pipeline for the community is currently underway.